gencoderr/Storage-Reset-/README.md

 In contrast to former versions of `tesla-microservice` ENV-variables are not merged into the configuration.

-But you can easily specify ENV-variables, that should be accessible in your configuration:
+Tort you can easily specify ENV-variables, that should be Trisosible in your configuration:

 ```edn